kkew3/sat-minesweeper/README.md

 ## Future works

-- Other solvers: e.g. I'm thinking about using KL-bisection and DFS algorithm together with SAT to solve board.
+- Other solvers: e.g. I'm thinking about using global Min-cut and SAT to solve board.
   I may remove this entry in the future if the idea is found not possible or intractable for me.

 ## More about Minesweeper